savonet/blog/_posts/2024-10-26-a-faster-liquidsoap-part-deux.md

 ## The labyrinth of memory allocation

 We've had a lot of discussions about how memory is allocated in liquidsoap over the years.
 [One of the most recent one](https://github.com/savonet/liquidsoap/issues/4058) was a great opportunity to realize that it is, in fact, very tricky to actually _measure_ how much memory a process is consuming.

 Here's a rough rundown of how memory is allocated that might explain that a bit.

 ### Memory pages

 Internally, memory is organized by _pages_.
-A page is a fixed-size chunk of memory (usually `4k` on linux, `16k` on apple silicon).
+A page is a fixed-size chunk of memory (usually `4k` on linux, `16k` on Apple Silicon).

 Each process is associated with a collection of memory pages that are assigned to it by the OS kernel.
 When the process requests some memory to be allocated, the OS looks for available memory on the currently allocated pages and, if there is not enough, allocates more pages for the process.